MusicPlayerDaemon/MPD/doc/plugins.rst

 --------

 Snapcast is a multiroom client-server audio player.
-This plugin allows MPD to acts as a `Snapcast
+This plugin allows MPD to act as a `Snapcast
 <https://github.com/badaix/snapcast>`__ server.
 Snapcast clients
 connect to it and receive audio data from MPD.